MTF-website/MTF-website.github.io/_pages/people.md

 ---
 permalink: /people/
 title: "Our group"
-excerpt: "Matthew Flavin is an assistant professor in the School of Electrical and Computer Engineering at the Georgia Institute of Technology."
+excerpt: "The Flavin Neuromachines Lab is directed by Prof. Matthew Flavin in the School of Electrical and Computer Engineering at Georgia Tech"
 author_profile: false
 layout: people
 ---